An angry king? The episodes in which Charles III lost his temper

 What should also not help the new king’s image is the news that dozens of staff at Clarence House, the residence of Charles III when he was Prince of Wales, have been told they will be sacked soon, amid the Queen’s farewell ceremonies.
 Elizabeth II.

-About 100 workers at the king’s former official residence have received letters informing them that their services are no longer needed and that they will be helped to find new jobs, the newspaper revealed.
-The Guardian last Tuesday the 13th.
+About 100 workers at the king’s former official residence have received letters informing them that their services are no longer needed and that they will be helped to find new jobs, The Guardian revealed last Tuesday, 13.

 “Everyone is furious, including the private secretaries and the command staff.
-All the staff have been working hard since Thursday night (when Elizabeth II died) to come across this.
-People are very upset,” an anonymous source told the British newspaper./AFP and EFE
+The entire staff has been working very hard since Thursday night (when Elizabeth II died) to come across this.
+People are very upset,” said a source. anonymous to the British newspaper.